mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *everything, since the beginning of time, began as an idea in one person‘s mind.*
+> *in the middle of every difficulty lies opportunity.*

 </div>
 <!-- quote-end -->